 Preparing for an appointment

-Your family doctor, gynecologist or another medical practitioner can diagnose and prescribe treatment for vaginitis.
+Your family health care provider, gynecologist or another medical practitioner can diagnose and prescribe treatment for vaginitis.

 What you can do